farmandosb/webdriversaucedemo/README.md

 ```

 ## Contributing
-It is not open to contributing yet.
+It is not open to contribute yet.
 It is a very simple project.
 I plan to add some complexity first, then everybody can join to contribute.

 ## License